glurp/dsl-gtk/README.md

 Install GTK2 :

-*	linux: should be in the box... or install gtk2 and gtksourceview (dev version) :
+*	linux: should be in the box... or install gtk2 and gtksourceview2 (dev version) :

 (debian example)
 ```